Vikram-Muman/Mercedes-Stock-Price-Forecast/README.md

 Auto Regressive Integrated Moving Average (ARIMA) model is a forecasting algorithm that takes into account past values to predict future values.

-As shown in Fig. 1, the ARIMA bases its predicted values off the lags and lagged forecast errors.
+As shown below, the ARIMA bases its predicted values off the lags and lagged forecast errors.

 ![Figure 1 - ARIMA Model Formula](ARIMA%20Formula.png)